 In comparison to the crazy naming conventions of Hart, the scattered collections of Howe, the antiquated Nevins, the minimalism of Keach et al. and the perceived unreliability of Bruce and Emmitt (by some, Bruce may have been a deserter who greatly inflated his resume after changing his name), Strube’s book looks very uniform, authoritative, and concise.
 Given the benefit of hindsight and the lack of a raging Civil War, it ought to have looked that way, and a case can be made that NARD made a reasonable choice in selecting Strube as the prototypical rudimental guide.
 Reasonable, yes, but not perfect by any means.
 Strube discards many older rudiments that had been standard, traditional American fare.
 Some of those exercises in the discard pile come back to the fold with the 1984 PAS list.

 The pre-1870 PAS additional rudiments include: Single Stroke 4, Single Stroke 7, 6 Stroke Roll, Pataflafla, and Inverted Flam Tap.
 The last 2 are the most commonly cited as being “too foreign” for American drummers, but perhaps only because of the names that the PAS committee used for them.
 The Pataflafla has a very French sounding name, and may be the best candidate in this section for a “foreign” addition, however Robinson, publishing from Massachusetts, also lists a Flam A Two And One Flam in his 1818 book.
 Clearly, that descriptive title (and the accompanying sticking description) matches up precisely with the concept of the modern Pataflafla.
-The Swiss Tap Flam is typically blamed as the foreign inspiration for the Inverted Flam Tap, but American author Charles Stewart Ashworth published the Flam and Stroke, with the same sticking, in A New Useful and Complete System of Drum Beating in 1812 and many later American manuals continued to do so.
+The Swiss Tap Flam is typically blamed as the foreign inspiration for the Inverted Flam Tap, but American author Charles Stewart Ashworth published the Flam and Stroke, with the same sticking, in A New Useful and Complete System of Drum Beating in 1812 and it was a common American rudiment until at least 1943.
 To round out the other rudiments on this list: the Single Stroke 4 is just a non-appoggiatura version of the 4 Stroke Ruff, appearing as far back as 1778 in America, the Single Stroke 7 comes up in Hart’s 1862 book, though called the Triple Compound Drag Beat at the time, and the 6 Stroke roll dates back to at least 1817 with Rumrille and Holton’s Drummer’s Instructor or Martial Musician.

 The post-1870 PAS additional rudiments are: Multiple Bounce Roll, Triple Stroke Roll, 17 Stroke Roll, Triple Paradiddle, Single Paradiddle-Diddle, Single Flammed Mill, Swiss Army Triplet, Flam Drag, and Single Dragadiddle.
 These can further be split into groups – the logical extensions, the hybrids, and the other.
-The logical extensions are Triple Paradiddle (used as early as 1937), Single Paradiddle-Diddle, and Triple Stroke Roll (used from at least 1959).
+The logical extensions are Triple Paradiddle (from 1937), Single Paradiddle-Diddle (from 1967), 17 Stroke Roll (explicitly mentioned in 1935, but certainly existed longer), and Triple Stroke Roll (from at least 1959).
 These simply take a concept from the 26 and push it slightly farther, or remove a flam in the case of the Paradiddle-Diddle.
-The hybrid group contains the Flam Drag, the Flammed Mill (known also as a Windmill Stroke), and the Dragadiddle.
-These are clearly just combinations of other rudiments, though the Flammed Mill, to Pratt’s credit, is a Swiss invention.
-In the other category are the 17 Stroke Roll (explicitly mentioned in American books as old as 1935), the Multiple Bounce Roll (a staple of orchestral playing), and the Swiss Army Triplet (again to Pratt’s credit this is actually Swiss).
-DCI drum corps had been developing a hybrid system for several years by 1984, and putting a few simple hybrids into the PAS 40 surely made sense at the time.
+The hybrid group contains the Flam Drag and the Dragadiddle.
+These are clearly just combinations of other rudiments.
+In the other category are the Flammed Mill (known also as a Windmill Stroke), the Multiple Bounce Roll (a staple of orchestral playing), and the Swiss Army Triplet.
+To Pratt’s credit, the Flammed Mill (Schleppmühle) and the Swiss Army Triplet (Ordonnanz Triole) are definitely and unashamedly Swiss.
 These 9 rudiments can easily be considered “not traditional” in the narrow view of the IATD, in that they were created or popularized in America after the NARD 26 was codified, or in the case of the Multiple Bounce Roll, not typically used in purely rudimental playing.

-Even the most nationalistic of American rudimental purists should give at least the PAS 31 a chance (26 plus the 5 with American historical roots older than Strube.)
+Even the most nationalistic of American rudimental purists should give at least the PAS 31 a chance (NARD 26 plus the 5 with American historical roots older than Strube.)
 Accusations of Swiss influence and lack of precedence in the ancient canon are clearly unfounded for these 5 particular patterns.
 Without these thin claims, there is really no reason to discount them as useful and helpful tools in the drummer’s toolbox.
 As for the other 9, I am not married to the exact choices of the PAS committee, however an argument can be made for almost all of them to be used by modern drummers and percussionists as a learning tool.
-It is hard to dispute the ubiquitous nature of the Multiple Bounce Roll in school concert bands as well as professional orchestras, and recently in marching bands as well.
+It is hard to dispute the ubiquitous nature of the Multiple Bounce Roll in school concert bands as well as professional orchestras and, recently, in marching bands as well.
 Personally, I could see the Triple Paradiddle being replaced with the older sticking pattern of the Treble Paradiddle (RLLRRLRR), but I think most drummers would disagree that this would be significantly more appropriate for the standard list.
-Similarly, the Inverted Flam Tap could be renamed the Feint and Flam or Flam and Stroke for the purists, but this has no real-world advantage.
+Similarly, the Inverted Flam Tap could be renamed the Flam and Feint or Flam and Stroke for the purists, but this has no real-world advantage.

 Perhaps there is a pedagogically perfect set of rudiments, which teaches the necessary basic strokes of drumming most effectively while also introducing rhythms and idioms commonly found in literature.
 I don’t think that any known collection of rudiments from any time period can claim that level of perfection yet.
 Most drummers can agree that rudiments are a useful tool and that they have a historical record of success in drumming education.
 Rather than squabbling over which rudiment is more traditional or more American, or what list is closest to perfect, it is certainly a better approach all rudiments and rudimental systems with an open mind.
 I have never known anyone to have studied rudiments too well, too long, or too hard.
 26, 40, or 900, any number ought to be considered valuable to the student and the master alike.

 In short, the biggest sticklers and pedants about traditional rudimental drumming should have a hard time discounting 31 of the 40, however, the concept of “traditionally American rudiments” is silly and an unnecessary and counterproductive argument in terms of modern drum set or marching band playing.
-All rudiments are useful, including the suspicious 9 at the end of the 40, and nearly every rudiment is ultimately derived from a European system at some level.
+All rudiments are useful, including the suspicious 9 at the end of the 40, and more than half of the rudiments are ultimately derived from a European system at some level.
 Anything you practice systematically should make you a better drummer, while squabbling over the number and derivation of practice patterns will not.